adamcobabe/mrv/doc/source/gettingstarted.rst

 ###############
 Besides the fact that you need to be familiar with Python, you should be able to get started with MRV quickly by working though the usage guide: :ref:`usage-label`.

+If you prefer to watch the introduction first, feel invited to the `MRV Introduction on Youtube <http://www.youtube.com/user/ByronBates99#grid/user/80799DFB8E6D2AA9>`_.

 *****************
 About this Manual
 *****************